digiparser/digiparser-website/content/blog/what-is-document-processing-the-ultimate-beginner-s-guide.md

 ### **What is a Document Processor?**

 A **document processor** is a software tool that automates the capture, extraction, and management of data from documents.
-It simplifies **documents processing** by converting unstructured data into structured formats for easy storage and retrieval.
+It simplifies **document processing** by converting unstructured data into structured formats for easy storage and retrieval.
 [Learn more about document processors](https://www.digiparser.com/blog/what-is-a-document-processor).

 ### **What Does Processed Documents Mean?**